 If the term “Fear and Greed Index” doesn’t speak for itself, then what does?
 Just like love, fear and greed have the power to affect us in a way that makes us put aside common sense.

 When that happens in traditional or in crypto trading, we make mistakes.
 The crypto fear and greed index helps us measure the levels of psychological instability in the market here and now.

-Once you know the prevailing sentiment in the market, you can take it into account when deciding if this is a good time to buy or sell your assets.
+Once you know the prevailing market sentiment, you can take it into account when deciding if this is a good time to buy or sell your assets.

 Learn more from the following piece.

 One of the richest traders on the planet Warren Buffet said, “Investors should remember that excitement and expenses are their enemies.
 And if they insist on trying to time their participation in equities, they should try to be fearful when others are greedy and greedy only when others are fearful.”